THEOplayer/react-native-connectors/gemius/README.md

 ### Android

+The Gemius Android SDK is not publicly available as a Maven module, so additional work is needed to include it as connector dependency.
-On Android, the connector requires downloading the private `GemiusSDK_2.0.8.aar` module into the app's `libs/` folder.
-Pass the SDK location to the connector by setting the `gemiusSdkDir` in your app's `gradle.properties` file:
+It requires downloading the private `GemiusSDK_2.0.8.aar` module into the app's `libs/` folder.
+The SDK location needs to be passed to the connector by setting the `gemiusSdkDir` in your app's `gradle.properties` file:

 ```bash
 # Location of the Gemius SDK